 Verification of Previous Study All applicants must have completed a minimum of a high school diploma or its equivalent.
 Copies of high school diploma, university transcripts or degree are acceptable.
-Applicants for the Two-Year Conservatory must have a minimum of a 2.5 GPA.
 Students using Veteran benefits must submit copies of all transcripts from all prior training for evaluation.